return to Natural Dog Health Remedies

 Herbs can be used to tackle dog heart problems from three approaches:

-• Using heart-supporting herbs to strengthen the heart.
+• Using heart-supporting herbs to strengthen and support the heart.

 • Using diuretic herbs to stimulate the kidneys to eliminate the excess fluids in the lungs and/or other organs.